Cottage Press Review: Language Arts & Book of Centuries

 It’s time to be browsing curriculum materials for next year, and I am excited to share a few resources with you that you may not have heard about before.

 Kathy Weitz, owner of Cottage Press and keeper of The Reading Mother blog, produces some fabulous language arts resources.
-And she’s offering a book of your choice from her shop to one Simply Convivial winner!
-Don’t miss those details at the end of this post.

 Yes, there are numerous writing programs out there, and this one is similar to First Language Lessons while also teaching children how to write by beginning them with copywork and rewriting fables, like several other programs.